nais/doc/docs/security/auth/azure-ad/configuration.md

 !!! warning

-    Ensure that you include the `allowAllUsers` field and set the value to your desired behaviour.
+    **Ensure that you include the `allowAllUsers` field and set the value to your desired behaviour.**

     If undefined, the default behaviour will [only allow access to users in the defined groups](access-policy.md#groups).

+!!! warning

+    **Ensure that the object ID for the group is valid, and that the group actually exists in Azure AD.**

+    Non-existing groups will be skipped.

 Now all user tokens acquired for your application will include the `groups` claim.